openstack/python-openstackclient/doc/source/cli/command-objects/subnet-pool.rst

 .. option:: --default-quota <num-ip-addresses>

-    Set default quota for subnet pool as the number of IP addresses allowed in a subnet
+    Set default per-project quota for this subnet pool as the number of IP addresses that can be allocated from the subnet pool

 .. option:: --tag <tag>